MCUdude/MiniCore/README.md

 # MiniCore
 An Arduino core for the ATmega8, ATmega48, ATmega88, ATmega168 and ATmega328, all running a [modified version of Optiboot](#write-to-own-flash).
 This core requires at least Arduino IDE v1.6, where v1.6.5+ is recommended. <br/>
+<b>This core gives you two extra IO pins if you're using the internal oscillator!</b> PB6 and PB7 is mapped to [Arduino pin 20 and 21](#pinout).<br/>
 If you're into "pure" AVR programming, I'm happy to tell you that all relevant keywords are being highlighted by the IDE through a separate keywords file.
 Make sure to test the [example files](https://github.com/MCUdude/MiniCore/tree/master/avr/libraries/AVR_examples/examples) (File > Examples > AVR C code examples).
+Try writing a register name, <i>DDRB</i> for instance, and see for yourself!

 # Table of contents
 * [Supported microcontrollers](#supported-microcontrollers)